Calls the functions to be used by the application.

 - If the return code is 0, resubmit the DBCHCL function that initially returned the busy indication.

-- If Return Code is nonzero for any function, the Message-length and Message-text fields of the DBCAREA will be set.
+- If Return Code is nonzero for any function, the Message-length and Message-text fields of the DBCAREA are set.